4 things I hate about Spain – opinion of a US expat

 P.S.
 I hope you enjoyed the things I hate about Spain.
 What are yours?
 Hit me up, right here in the comments.

 P.P.S.
 I know, I know… if I hate Spain so much I should just leave.
 But here’s the thing: I got used to the whole “love it or leave it” speech when I was back in Arizona and questioning the ridiculous logic of ultra-conservative America.
-I’ve been doing this forever.
+In other words, I’ve been doing this forever.
 So go ahead and troll me.
 I can take it.